PelleLille/hsl-docs/functions.rst

 	`array` is not a function, it's a language construct to create an :ref:`array <arraytype>` type.
 It's an alias for the short array syntax ``[]``.

+.. function:: boolean(x)

+  This function converts the input of x to the boolean type (according to the :ref:`truthiness <truthtable>`) table.

+  :param any x: the input
+  :return: a boolean
+  :rtype: boolean

 .. function:: number(x)

   This function converts the input of x to the number type.
 Decimal and hexadecimal (`Ox`) numbers are supported.
+If the input contains an invalid number as string or type ``0`` is returned.

   :param any x: the input
   :return: a number